predomics/gpredomics/README.md

 - only the Genetic Algorithm is coded, the equivalent of gabin in Predomics terms,
-- a shortcut is taken as to evaluate only on AUC (a specific care has been taken so as to optimize the computation time of AUC),
+- a shortcut is taken as to evaluate only on AUC (a specific care has been taken so as to optimize the computation time of AUC), (a small test to compare some AUCs with scikit-learn show that values convergent - for some model, a small divergence (less than 0.5%) can appear)
+- feature importance is estimated by OOB algorithm using mean decreased AUC,
-- lots of features are not implemented such as feature importance,
+- lots of features are not implemented.

 At this stage (alpha), the program is simplistic and does minimal things, yet it is already useful in some cases.